Why it matters

 accepted / reviewed, as a 0–1 fraction rounded to four decimals. pending items are excluded from

-the denominator; the rate is 0 until at least one proposal has been reviewed.The same
+the denominator; the rate is 0 until at least one proposal has been reviewed.array

 reviewed / accepted breakdown split by the confidence you sent — the fastest way to